lpage30/image_cloud/README.md

                         Optional, (default None) Maximum image size for the largest image.
                         If None, height of the image is used.
   --background_color <color-name>
-                        Optional, (default white) Background color for the image cloud image.
+                        Optional, (default None) Background color for the image cloud image.
   --contour_width <float>
                         Optional, (default 0) If mask is not None and contour_width > 0, draw the mask contour.
   --contour_color <color-name>